Shifted symplectic structures on derived analytic moduli of $\ell$-adic local systems and Galois representations: Shifted symplectic structures associated to pro- etale sheaves

-\begin{example} Examples \ref{traceLagex} and \ref{wdexLag} now lead to some instances of Lagrangians in $(n+1-d)$-shifted symplectic moduli stacks when substituted into Corollary \ref{tracecor2Lagb}.
-If we take the derived stack $F$ to be $B\GL_n$, or $BG$ for any other affine algebraic group equipped with a $G$-equivariant inner product on its Lie algebra, or to be the moduli stack of perfect complexes, then $n=2$, so the corollary produces $(3-d)$-shifted Lagrangian structures on moduli of $G$-torsors or of complexes of pro-\'etale sheaves on $U$, provided we impose some constructibility constraints.
+If we take the $n$-shifted symplectic derived stack $F$ to be $B\GL_n$, or $BG$ for any other affine algebraic group equipped with a $G$-equivariant inner product on its Lie algebra, or to be the moduli stack of perfect complexes, then $n=2$, so the corollary produces $(3-d)$-shifted Lagrangian structures on moduli of $G$-torsors or of complexes of pro-\'etale sheaves on $U$, provided we impose some constructibility constraints.

 In particular, if $U$ is a smooth proper scheme of dimension $m$ over a separably closed field prime to $\ell$, we have $(n+1-2m)$-shifted Lagrangian structures on suitable open substacks of the derived moduli stack of $F$-valued sheaves on $U_{\pro\et}$, depending on a choice of isomorphism $ \Zl(m) \cong \Zl$.
 These stacks are Lagrangian over the derived moduli stack of $F$-valued sheaves on the deleted tubular neighbourhood, as in Examples \ref{Spex}.